jorendorff/tabletop-games/identifamy.md

 characters, so there are three others.
 In theory, you can get up to 30 points from drawing them.
 And you can get up to 30 points for having role-played your traits properly, so the others draw good pictures of you.
 That makes a maximum score of 60.
-If there's a bonus character, you can get up to 70.
 (In practice, it's hard.
 Even in a long game, where everyone gets plenty of time to reveal their character, a total score of 44 can be game-winning.
 Shorter games will score lower.)

 ----